 The observations most commonly reported with brief resolved unexplained events (BRUE) are as follows:

 Breathing difficulties (50%)

 Abnormal limb movements (35%)

-After an ALTE, many patients present to the emergency department (ED) in no acute distress.
+After a BRUE, many patients present to the emergency department (ED) in no acute distress.
 In 50% of these infants, physical examination is entirely normal.
 Pyrexia is documented in 25% of patients, infection in 25%.

 The following questions should be asked:

 Did the infant have a foreign body, trauma, or ingestion?